luispuerto/luispuerto-net/_posts/2018-03-22-updating-homebrew-r-and-python-pip-packages-ruby-gems-macos.md

 Update R packages on terminal is done using the command `Rscript` that allows us to send commands to R using the shell.
 I use the flag `--vanilla` that combine `--no-save`, `--no-restore`, `--no-site-file` `--no-init-file` and `--no-environ`.
 In other words a way to load R faster and with a standard configuration.

-I like to run `old.packages` first because I like to see a list first of the packages I&#8217;m going to update and then update.
+I like to run `old.packages` first because I like to see a list first of the packages I'm going to update and then update.
 I do this because some packages –data.table– need a different `makevars` than the rest of the packages so just in case I needed to [change](http://luisspuerto.net/2018/01/install-r-100-homebrew-edition-with-openblas-openmp-my-version/#data-table-package) the `makevars` and rebuild that package.

-I really think it would be cool to be able also _pin _packages in R, but I haven&#8217;t found any way to do so at system wide level.
+I really think it would be cool to be able also _pin _packages in R, but I haven't found any way to do so at system wide level.
 You can do easily at project level with the package [Packrat](https://rstudio.github.io/packrat/).
 However, I really think it would be really nice to have email notifications when new versions of packages hit CRAN repository and some function to pin packages to the current version.

 # Python pip